lemire/SIMDCompressionAndIntersection/README.md

 SIMD Galloping.

-Authors: Leonid Boystov, Nathan Kurz and Daniel Lemire With some contributions from Owen Kaser and others.
+Authors: Leonid Boystov, Nathan Kurz and Daniel Lemire with some contributions from Owen Kaser and others.

 Documentation
 -----------------------